harmonydata/harmonydata.github.io/content/en/blog/contributing.md

 * Talk about Harmony on social media.
 Don't forget to tag us on Twitter [@harmony_data](https://twitter.com/harmony_data), Instagram [@harmonydata](https://www.instagram.com/harmonydata/), Facebook [@harmonydata](https://www.facebook.com/harmonydata), LinkedIn [@Harmony](https://www.linkedin.com/company/harmonydata), and YouTube [@harmonydata](https://www.youtube.com/channel/UCraLlfBr0jXwap41oQ763OQ)!
 * Starring and [forking](https://github.com/harmonydata/harmony/fork) Harmony on Github!

+## Where do we need help in Harmony?

+In particular, the PDF extraction (converting PDFs to structured questionnaire items) is very hard and we have a separate Github repo with examples here: https://github.com/harmonydata/pdf-questionnaire-extraction

+We are planning on running a hackathon focused on this aspect of the tool.

+Also, other initiatives that could be really useful include:

+* Better handling of active vs passive voice in questionnaire items
+* Allowing Harmony to switch LLMs
+* Integration with other websites and tools
+* An h-score: a similarity measure between instruments

 ## Raising issues and the issue tracker

 The issue list is [in the Github repository](https://github.com/harmonydata/harmony/issues).
 You can view the open issues, pick one to fix, or raise your own issue.
 Even if you're not a coder, feel free to raise an issue.